Mahak5123/Mahak5123/README.md

 ---

-**💡 Building scalable, production-ready systems.
-Open to full-stack and backend opportunities.**
+💡 **Building software solutions with Full-Stack Development, AI/ML, and Data Science.
+Open to SDE, Frontend, Data Science, and ML opportunities.**